-After stratifying the universe of hospitals, we randomly selected up to 20% of the total number of U.S. hospitals within each stratum.
+We then drew a systematic random sample of up to 20% of the total number of U.S. hospitals within each stratum.
 If too few frame hospitals appeared in a cell, we selected all frame hospitals for the NIS, subject to sampling restrictions specified by states.
 To simplify variance calculations, we drew at least two hospitals from each stratum.
 If fewer than two frame hospitals were available in a stratum, we merged it with an "adjacent" cell containing hospitals with similar characteristics.